 Comparison of raw alignment scores and the resulting attention weights after applying the softmax function for a single query.
 Softmax converts scores into a probability distribution, highlighting the most relevant positions.

-In summary, the softmax function acts as a crucial normalization step within the attention mechanism.
+In summary, the softmax function acts as an important normalization step within the attention mechanism.
 It transforms raw alignment scores into a probability distribution, enabling the model to selectively weight and combine information from the Value vectors based on Query-Key similarities, forming the foundation for how Transformers process sequential information.